TerryHoCQ/mathplot/docs/ref/visualint/visualface.md

 unicode characters, including the Greek alphabet.

-Although `VisualFace` is not part of the user-facing API, the possible values of `VisualFont` are used in `morph::TextFeatures` allowing you to select a font family for your text labels.
+Although `VisualFace` is not part of the user-facing API, the possible values of `VisualFont` are used in `mplot::TextFeatures` allowing you to select a font family for your text labels.